psankarmidhil/Voice_Activated_Image_Creator/README.md

 # Voice_Activated_to_Image_Crearator
  Implemented an realtime application that generates images based on voice input using machine learning and natural language processing techniques.

-The project involved:
+# The project involved:

-#Voice Recognition: Utilized speech-to-text algorithms to accurately transcribe spoken words into text.

-#Natural Language Processing (NLP): Implemented NLP models to interpret and understand the meaning of the transcribed text.

-#Image Generation: Leveraged deep learning models, such as GANs (Generative Adversarial Networks), to create visually appealing images that match the given descriptions.

-#User Interface: Designed a user-friendly interface that allows users to interact with the system through voice commands.

-#Integration: Integrated various APIs and libraries to enhance functionality, including real-time voice processing and image rendering.

-#Testing and Optimization: Conducted rigorous testing to ensure accuracy and efficiency, and optimized performance for real-time applications.

-#This project showcases expertise in machine learning, NLP, and image processing, demonstrating the ability to integrate complex technologies into a cohesive and functional application.

-#Generative artificial intelligence (AI) describes algorithms that help in creating/generating new content, including audio, code, images, text and videos.
+ Generative artificial intelligence (AI) describes algorithms that help in creating/generating new content, including audio, code, images, text and videos.

 In this repo, we build a real-time Voice-to-Image Generator using the concept of Generative AI.
 It is carried out in two steps:

-@Voice-to-text conversion - The speech is captured in real-time through the microphone and converted to text using state-of-the-art Opensource AI models from OpenAI and Whisper libraries.
+# Voice-to-text conversion - The speech is captured in real-time through the microphone and converted to text using state-of-the-art Opensource AI models from OpenAI and Whisper libraries.

-@Text to Image Generation - The converted text is provided as input to the state-of-the-art Image Generation models like Dalle-2, and the image is thus generated.
+# Text to Image Generation - The converted text is provided as input to the state-of-the-art Image Generation models like Dalle-2, and the image is thus generated.

-#Deployment Information
+# Deployment Information

-#This repository helps you build your own AI based voice to image generation with OpenAI API & Gradio
+ This repository helps you build your own AI based voice to image generation with OpenAI API & Gradio

 #Getting the secret key to use OPENAI API

-#Get your OpenAI API key
+-> Get your OpenAI API key

-#Signup on the OpenAI platform if not done already.
+-> Signup on the OpenAI platform if not done already.

-#Replace that key in the code in the "voice-to-image-generation-dalle.ipynb" notebook.
+-> Replace that key in the code in the "voice-to-image-generation-dalle.ipynb" notebook.

-#Please keep the api key highly private and do not share with anyone.
+# Please keep the api key highly private and do not share with anyone.

 #If you face any access errors with , please check for the usage limits of your account, check the API keys limit and create another API key if possible.
 If not, try creating another account, create a new API key and utilize it.

-#Here is the Demo image of output for this system:
+# Here is the Demo image of output for this system:

 ![Speech to Image](https://github.com/psankarmidhil/Voice_Activated_Image_Creator/assets/111223199/003e80c4-755f-4ff6-9d78-a57b90d0d79b)